 At the time of the interview, Jules and Myrtle were preparing for their Weedstock festival.
 It is a festival dedicated to cannabis culture in South Africa.
 The festival also helped the couple to raise funds for the Trial of the Plant.
 It was scheduled to be held between the 29th and 31st of January, 2016 near Johannesburg.

 Unfortunately, the Weedstock festival was never held.
 Due to a petition and law enforcement, the Dagga couple could not legally go through with the festival.
-The couple were awaiting a single signature which didn’t come through, and they speculated that a third party was determined not to let this festival happen.
+The couple was awaiting a single signature which didn’t come through, and they speculated that a third party was determined not to let this festival happen.

 Trial of the Plant